What are the Documents Required for GRE Exam?Updated on 21 September, 2022

 The photo ID requirement discourages students from paying others to take GRE on their behalf.
 Would-be test-takers hiring someone to take their exams for them is a nuisance for any standardized test, so a photo ID requirement.

-The documents required for GRE must meet all of the following requirements, with a few exceptions.
+The required documents for GRE exam must meet all of the following requirements, with a few exceptions.
 Each ID document must be:

 All documents required for the GRE exam must include the candidate's name, photograph, and signature.
 Indian students can also furnish an Aadhar Card in the absence of a passport.
 It is a temporary adjustment owing to the pandemic.